 a) Friable Materials.
-At least one (1) blank slide shall be prepared daily or with every fifty (50) samples analyzed, whichever is less.
-This is prepared by mounting a sub-sample of an isotropic verified non-asbestos-containing material (non-ACM) (e.g., fiberglass in SRM 1866) in a drop of immersion oils normally used on a clean slide, rubbing preparation tools (forceps, dissecting needles, etc.) in the mount and placing a clean coverslip on the drop.
+One (1) blank slide shall be prepared daily or with every fifty (50) samples analyzed, whichever is less.
+This is prepared by mounting a sub-sample of an isotropic verified non-asbestos-containing material (non-ACM) (e.g., fiberglass in SRM

+1866 or equivalent) in a drop of immersion oils normally used on a clean slide, rubbing preparation tools (forceps, dissecting needles, etc.) in the mount and placing a clean coverslip on the drop.
 The entire area under the coverslip shall be scanned to detect any asbestos contamination.
 A similar check shall be made after every twenty (20) uses of each piece of homogenization equipment.
 An isotropic verified non-ACM shall be homogenized in the clean equipment, a slide prepared with the material and the slide scanned for asbestos contamination.
 (This can be substituted for the blank slide mentioned in this Section.)

-b) Non-Friable Materials.
-At least one (1) non-ACM non-friable material shall be prepared and analyzed with every twenty (20) samples analyzed.
-This non-ACM shall go through the full preparation and analysis regimen for the type of analysis being performed.
+- b) Non-Friable Materials.
+One (1) non-ACM non-friable material shall be prepared and analyzed with every twenty (20) samples analyzed.
+This non-ACM shall go through the full preparation and analysis regimen for the type of analysis being performed. - c) For both Section 7.4.5 a) and Section 7.4.5 b), the laboratory shall establish and document acceptance criteria consistent with the Analytical Sensitivity requirements in Section 7.4.3.